Zero-shot NER Toolkit¶

 If you plan to run smoke tests or inference, ensure the GLiNER checkpoints are available locally (by default the toolkit looks for models/index.json).

-Create or refresh the index by pointing the tool at your model directory:
+Create or refresh the index by pointing the API at your model directory:

 - Generates